-Throughout the planning of the T2S project, the notion of a Synchronisation Point is used.
+Throughout the planning of the T2S project, the concept of a “synchronisation point” is used.
 A synchronisation point is a point in time at which the T2S Programme is to reach a specific objective.
-The purpose of a synchronisation point is to monitor at foreseen time intervals that the progress of all parties is in line with the programme plan.
-There are 17 Synchronisation Points in total marking the achievement of significant milestones in the plan, for example the start of connectivity set-up and the start of the different testing phases.
-A short description of each Synchronisation Point is provided in each phase.
+The purpose of a synchronisation point is to monitor the progress of all parties to check that they are in line with the programme plan.
+There are 17 synchronisation points in total, which mark the achievement of significant milestones in the plan, for example the start of connectivity setup and the start of the different testing phases.
+A short description of each synchronisation point is provided in each phase.

-In July 2006, the ECB Governing Council decides to further explore, in cooperation with CSDs and other market participants, the possibility to set-up a new pan-European service for securities settlement in the euro area more.
-Later in 2006, a feasibility study of the T2s initiative was carried out by the ECB Governing Council more.
+In July 2006, the ECB Governing Council decides to further explore, in cooperation with CSDs and other market participants, the possibility to set-up a new pan-European service for securities settlement in the euro area.
+Later in 2006, a feasibility study of the T2s initiative was carried out bythe ECB Governing Counci.

 The preparation phase elaborated in close collaboration with all stakeholders the user requirements of the TARGET2-Securities platform.
 The requirements were completed at the end of 2007.
 At the beginning of 2008, a public consultation gave all stakeholders the opportunity to provide their feedback once more.
 Thereafter, the final version of the user requirements was submitted to the ECB decision-making bodies for approval.